sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 ## Task 8: Linux Fundamentals Part 3

-The walkthrough for the next room in this Linux introductory series can be found [here](linux-fundamentals-part-3.md).
+My walkthrough for the next room in this Linux introductory series can be found [here](linux-fundamentals-part-3.md).

 ***